bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

  the instructions in the notebook.

-| Alternatively, you can create a folder in the tutorial_dataset folder called
- "stats_and_variant_calling" and then run this jupyter script:
-| :code:`bash start_jupyter.sh`
- Click the "analysis" folder, and click the "analysis-template-with-qual.ipynb" file.
-Follow the instructions in the notebook.

 Interpreting the variant calling
 --------------------------------
 In the pre-configured settings, output of the check_run_stats step will go to a